wadpac/GGIR/docs/reference/GGIR.md

   Boolean (default = FALSE).
 Whether to use aggregate epochs to 60 seconds as part of the GGIR [g.part5](https://wadpac.github.io/GGIR/reference/g.part5.md) analysis.
-Aggregation is doen by averaging.
+Aggregation is done by averaging.
 Note that when working with count metrics such as Neishabouri counts this means that the threshold can stay the same as in part 2, because again the threshold is expressed relative to the original epoch size, even if averaged per